zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 > Remember, if this file is not in your current directory, so if your input file is `"path\path\file.dds"` you  need to provide `-o "path\path"` before.
 {.is-info}

-If you can't find the broken file(s) quickly manually there is an easy way to find it.
+If you're unable to find the broken file(s) manually there is simple way to find them.
 1. Run `texdiag info -r *dds>>%desktop%\all.txt`, into a text file  which prints all texdiag outputs into a text file.
 Note `%desktop%` is an example path, change that directory and filename to one for your drive.
 2. Next, do `texdiag info -r *dds | findstr "width height">>%desktop%\sizes.txt` which uses FINDSTR to filter just the lines including width and height information.
 3. Open `sizes.txt` and remove any duplicate lines using `Ctrl+Shift+D` if using Notepad++.
 This leaves you with a list of each unique dimension from every DDS file.